Aider-AI/aider/docs/unified-diffs.md

-Aider's [previous benchmark results](https://aider.chat/docs/benchmarks.html) made it clear that simple editing formats work much better than complex ones.
+Aider's [previous benchmark results](https://aider.chat/docs/benchmarks.html) made it clear that simple editing formats work best.
 Even though OpenAI provides extensive support for structured formats like json and function calls,
 GPT is worse at editing code if you use them.
-I repeated these and many other similar benchmarks against GPT-4 Turbo, and again reached these same conclusions.
+I repeated these and other similar benchmarks against GPT-4 Turbo, and again reached these same conclusions.

 Informally, this is probably because stuffing *source code* into JSON is complicated